daedalao/egodeath.cpp/README.md

 file if it didn't exist before.
 Pairs well with the tool-approval prompt: approve a write, inspect the result, `/undo` if you don't like it.

-### Throughput sparkline

-The dashboard draws a live Unicode sparkline (`▁▂▃▄▅▆▇█`) of recent generation tokens/sec next to the `pp / gen` figures, so you can see throughput trends at a glance (rendered when the terminal is wide enough).

 ### MCP servers

 egodeath can load external [MCP](https://modelcontextprotocol.io) servers and expose